Margins and padding

 Lay out your page first for large devices (desktop).
-As you get more familiar with how Page Builder adjusts margins and padding for mobile, you can switch to a "mobile first" approach if you want.
+As you get more familiar with how Beaver Builder adjusts margins and padding for mobile, you can switch to a "mobile first" approach if you want.

 Make adjustments to individual margins and padding for large devices on the Advanced tab of individual rows, columns, and modules.